 You may want to checkout our premium header and footer layouts pack with WooCommerce product page layouts.

-First Step in creating Custom Header and Footer section in Divi 4 using Divi Theme Builder.
+Before we start creating custom Header and Footer in Divi 4

 With the Default Website Template, we can assign those custom footer and header sections all over the website.